lorensen/VTKExamples/src/VTKBook/Chapter3.md

 where R d is the resulting intensity curve due to diffuse lighting, Lc is the intensity curve for the light, and Oc is the color curve for the object.
 Notice that the diffuse light is a function of the relative angle between incident light vector andL nthe surface normal of the object .
 As a result
 On diffuse lighting is independent of viewer position.
 Figure3 Specular lighting represents direct reflections of a light source off a shiny object.
 10 shows a diffusely lit ball with varying specular reflection.
 The specular intensity (which varies between the top and bottom rows) controls the intensity of the specular lighting.
 The specular power, , O indicates how shiny an object is, more specifically it indicates how quickly specular sp reflections diminish as the reflection angles deviate from a perfect reflection.
 Higher values indicate a faster dropoff, and therefore a shinier surface.
 Referring to Figure3–9 , the equation for specular lighting is light, and *O~c~* is the color curve for the obje[c]{.underline}t.
-Notice that the diffuse light is a function of the rela-tive angle between incident light vector andL nthe surface normal of the object .
+Notice that the diffuse light is a function of the relative angle between incident light vector andL nthe surface normal of the object .
 As a resultOn diffuse lighting is independent of viewer position.

 ```
 R s = L c O s []SC× ()–
 ```

 *Specular* lighting represents direct reflections of a light source off a shiny object. **Figure3-10** shows a diffusely lit ball with varying specular reflection.
 The specular intensity (which varies between the top and bottom rows) controls the intensity of the specular lighting.
 The specular power indicates how shiny an object is, more specifically it indicates how quickly specular reflections diminish as the reflection angles deviate from a perfect reflection.
 Higher values indicate a faster dropoff, and therefore a shinier surface.
-Referring to **Figure3-9** , the equation for spec-ular lighting is
+Referring to **Figure3-9** , the equation for specular lighting is

 where Cis nthe direction of projection for the camera and is theSdirection of specular reflection.

 **Figure 3-8** Diffuse lighting.

 We have presented the equations for the different lighting models independently.
-We can apply all lighting models simultaneously or in combination. **Equation3-4** combines ambient, dif-fuse and specular lighting into one equation.
+We can apply all lighting models simultaneously or in combination. **Equation3-4** combines ambient, diffuse and specular lighting into one equation.

 The result is a color at a point on the surface of the object.
 The constants Oai, Odi, and Osi control the relative amounts of ambient, diffuse and specular lighting for an object.
 The constants Oac Odc and Osc specify the colors to be used for each type of lighting.
 These six constants along with the specular power are part of the surface material properties.
 (Other properties such as transparency will be covered in later sections of the text.)
 Different combinations of these property values can simulate dull plastic and polished metal.
 The equation assumes an infinite point light source as described in “Lights ” on page39 .
 However the equation can be easily modified to incorporate other types of directional lighting.

 trol the relative amounts of ambient, diffuse and specular lighting for an object.
 The constants , O~ac~ O , and specifyO the colors to be used for each type of lighting.
 These six constants along with the specular power are part of the surface material properties.
-(Other properties such as trans-parency will be covered in later sections of the text.)
-Different combinations of these property val-ues can simulate dull plastic and polished metal.
+(Other properties such as transparency will be covered in later sections of the text.)
+Different combinations of these property values can simulate dull plastic and polished metal.
 The equation assumes an infinite point light source as described in "Lights" on page39 .
-However the equation can be easily modified to incor-porate other types of directional lighting.
+However the equation can be easily modified to incorporate other types of directional lighting.

 <figure id="Figure3-10">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/Rendering/TestSpecularSpheres.png?raw=true width="640" alt="Figure 3-10">